knyete/Micropython-scheduler/syncom/README.md

 switching; the ``latency`` value provides control over the length of time the background thread monopolises the processors of both devices and is defined as the number of characters exchanged between ``yield`` statements.
 The default provides for a time of around 20ms.

+## Timing

+The timing measurements in Limitations above were performed as follows.
+A logic analyser was connected to one of the clock signals and the time for one character (7 bits) to be transferred was measured (note that a bit is transferred on each edge of the clock).
+This produced figures for the raw bits per second throughput of the bitbanged interface.

+The value produced by the test programs (sr_init.py and sr_passive.py) is the total time to send an object and receive it having been echoed back by the ESP8266.
+This includes encoding the object as a string, transmitting it, decoding and modifying it, followed by similar processing to send it back.
+Hence converting the figures to bps will produce a lower figure (on the order of 1.3Kbps at 160MHz).

 ## The Pickle module